 for the almond crust/crumble:

-Stir the arrowroot starch into the strawberry mixture.
+- Stir the arrowroot starch into the strawberry mixture.
 Remove the tart shell from the refrigerator, and fill with the strawberries and juices.
-Sprinkle the remaining crumble on top, followed by the sliced almonds.

 ¹ Make it gluten free: Use an all-purpose gluten free flour blend instead of the all-purpose flour.

 ² Arrowroot starch is my thickener of choice for pies and fruit fillings.
 It’s a natural plant-based starch that creates a smooth, shiny sauce without a noticeable taste.
 Substitute cornstarch or tapioca flour as desired.

 Recipe adapted from King Arthur Flour.

 Keywords: strawberry almond tart, fruit tart, gluten free, berry tart, rectangular tart, strawberry almond dessert, strawberry crumb, almond tart, shortbread, easy, egg free